ufo-kit/ufo-filters/docs/filters.rst

         Edge filter (or operator) which is one of ``sobel``, ``laplace`` and ``prewitt``.
 By default, the ``sobel`` operator is used.

+    .. gobj:prop:: addressing-mode:enum

+        Addressing mode specifies the behavior for pixels falling outside the original image.
+See OpenCL ``sampler_t`` documentation for more information.

 Gaussian blur